PayPal Payouts API Integration in PHP

 }

-Prepare an array of receivers with required details and send request to PayPal endpoint and initiate a bulk payout.
+Finally after every step followed we are ready to send PayPal payout request in PHP using the Payout API.
+Prepare an array of receivers with required data and send request to PayPal API endpoint to initiate a bulk payout.

 Payouts Request